Supercurrent Growth in Nonequilibrium Superconductors: Transient Meissner effect

-\emph{Ultrafast Meissner effect---}An immediate physical consequence of the supercurrent amplification is the transient Meissner effect hinted at by a recent experiment~\cite{fava}.
-During the quench into a NSC in the presence of a static magnetic field, the rise of the supercurrent $\mathbf{j}(t)=-n_{\mathrm{s}}(t)e^2\mathbf{A}/m$ in time with the superfluid expels the magnetic field toward the outside of the sample~\cite{Hirsch.2016,Hirsch.2017} and leads to the ultrafast Meissner effect, see \fig{fig:rf}(a).
-To prove this current response, one may simply solve the Boltzmann equation in \equa{eq:berta} in a transverse vector potential $\mathbf{A}(\mathbf{r})=\mathbf{A}e^{iqx}$ with a wave vector $q$ in the $x$ direction.
-Because of the nonzero wave vector of the field and the response current, the global momentum conservation no longer forbids the local current amplification, and the supercurrent amplification may occur due to the exchange of momenta between upward and downward current streams from the $qv_{\mathbf{k}x}$ term in \equa{eq:berta}, even without the help of impurities or phonons.
+An immediate physical consequence of the supercurrent growth is the transient Meissner effect.
+During the quench of a metal into a superconductor in the presence of a static magnetic field, if the Meissner effect establishes, the supercurrent $\mathbf{j}(t)=-n_{\mathrm{s}}(t)e^2\mathbf{A}/m$ must have grown in time with the superfluid to expel the magnetic field toward the outside of the sample~\cite{Hirsch.2016,Hirsch.2017}, see \fig{fig:rf}(a).
+To prove this current response, one may simply solve the Boltzmann equation in \equa{eq:berta} in a transverse vector potential $\mathbf{A}(\mathbf{r})=\mathbf{A}e^{iqx}$ that represents the magnetic field $\mathbf{B}=\nabla \times \mathbf{A}(\mathbf{r})$.
+Note that because of the nonzero wave vector of the field and the response current, the global momentum conservation no longer forbids the local current growth, and the supercurrent may grow due to the exchange of momenta between upward and downward current streams from the $qv_{\mathbf{k}x}$ term in \equa{eq:berta}, even without the help of impurities or phonons.
 Nevertheless, in macroscopic samples of size $L\sim \unit{cm}$ under a nearly uniform magnetic field, the characteristic wave vector of the vector potential is $q \sim 1/L$, leading to the typical $qv_{\mathbf{k}x}\sim 0.1 \unit{GHz}$ much smaller than the typical momentum relaxation rate $\gamma_i \sim\unit{THz}$.
 Thus it is the $\gamma_i$ term that dominates in \equa{eq:berta} which yields Eqs.~\eqref{eq:tdtc}-\eqref{eq:nn} for the current amplification.
-Therefore, the transient Meissner effect, if indeed observed in Ref.~\cite{fava}, relies microscopically on the electron-impurity and electron-phonon scattering.
+Therefore, if the ultrafast Meissner effect happens in a macroscopic sample, it relies microscopically on the electron-impurity and electron-phonon scattering in \fig{fig:mm}.
+This picture could be tested by measuring the time scales of suppression and reestablishment of the Meissner effect in an ultrafast experiment in conventional superconductors.

+Signatures of transient expulsion of magnetic field were observed by a recent experiment~\cite{fava}, where the scenario of light-induced superconductivity \emph{above} its transition temperature was suspected.
+Regardless of the exact mechanism of light-induced superconductivity, as the supercurrent must grow in time to expel the magnetic field, this growth should arise microscopically from impurities/phonons as in Fig.~2 or from other current-nonconserving scattering processes.